 Spare parts stock will take half of the capital.
-You can use the other half for for rent, licences, branding, employee salaries and other overheads.
+You can use the other half for rent, licenses, branding, employee salaries, and other overheads.

-You can start by stocking these fast moving motorcycle spare parts instead of rounding over everything: – tires, tubes, rims, side mirrors, break shoes, indicator lamps, spark plugs, front & rear sprockets, engine oil, cables, return springs, head cases, dimmer switches and side mirror holders.
+You can start by stocking these fast-moving motorcycle spare parts instead of rounding over everything: – tires, tubes, rims, side mirrors, brake shoes, indicator lamps, spark plugs, front & rear sprockets, engine oil, cables, return springs, head cases, dimmer switches, and side mirror holders.

 Stock the rest of the parts with the demand.

 Profits for spare part businesses in Kenya range from Ksh.
 30,000 to infinite figures in a month.

 Olymp trade is a platform for trading in financial markets.